Skip to main content

 Instagram

 Instagram is a free photo and video sharing app available on iPhone and Android.
-Users upload and share static posts photos or videos as we livestream videos and stories which disappear after 24 hours.
+Users upload and share static posts, photos, or videos as well as livestream videos and stories which disappear after 24 hours.
 Many teenagers use Instagram to connect with friends, to explore their identity, and to catch up on current events.
 However, some young people create separate fake Instagram or “Finstagram” accounts through which they access content without their caretaker’s knowledge.

 Extremists use Instagram to promote conspiracy theories, viral misinformation, and extremist memes.
 They will combine videos and memes with hateful rhetoric, conspiracy theories and jokes based on violent hate.
 Instagram’s algorithms have been found to push people further towards the fringes.
 Facebook bought Instagram in 2012, so any data-sharing concerns surrounding Facebook also apply to Instagram.